IPL-UV/IPL-UV.github.io/content/people/alumni/benyamin_kheradvar.md

   img: Benyamin.webp
 ---

-I am working on convolutional versions of linear + nonlinear models of visual neuroscience and using those in visual prosthesis and image quality metrics.
+When I was at ISP, I worked on convolutional versions of linear and nonlinear models of visual neuroscience and used those in visual prosthesis and image quality metrics.